Session Selection Process

-During the Call for Papers, Local and Global Track Chairs may reach out to speakers they have seen in the past or speakers that they know have presentations that could align with their track description.
+During the call for papers, Local and Global Track Chairs may reach out to speakers they have seen in the past or speakers that they know have presentations that could align with their track description.
 In these conversations, a spot is never guaranteed-- it is merely a request to submit a session.
-Track Chairs also promote their tracks in the wider Drupal community to encourage people to submit sessions.
+The Track Chairs also promote their tracks in the wider Drupal community to encourage people to submit sessions.

 This promotion happens via blogs on the DrupalCon blog, on company blogs, through personal Twitter accounts, and so on.

 What happens after the call for papers closes?

 After the call for papers closes, the Lead DrupalCon Coordinator compiles all of the submitted sessions into a working document for the entire track team to have access to.
 The Track Chairs have access to the following information about each session from the node: Session Title, Description, Speakers, Speaker Experience and Desired Track.

 Over the course of the following two weeks, the Track Chairs read every submission in their track.
 If they feel that the session does not belong in their track, they will reach out in a weekly meeting with the entire team to another Track Chair to pass the session to the more appropriate track.
 During this time, Track Chairs can also reach out to speakers for clarification about their session proposal.

 Once all of the sessions have been read, the Track Chairs create a rating system for their track.
 Track teams are encouraged to determine their own rating system as long as they show their work and work together to rate with the same scale.
 Some Track teams use standard deviation rankings, some place talks in different categories and rate from there, and some use regular averages.